jpmorganchase/salt-ds/.changeset/stale-planets-hang.md

 "@salt-ds/lab": minor
 ---

-Refactor Pill.
-It is now receives the label as children.
-Remove selectable and closable variants from Pill.
+Refactor Pill API: label should be passed in as children Removed selectable and closable variants from Pill

 ```tsx
 <Pill onClick={handleClick}>